codatio/codat-docs/docs/integrations/accounting/xero/xero-app-partner-program.md

 ### 2. Branding

 Where possible, use the “connect” and “disconnect” buttons provided on[ Xero's branding page](https://developer.xero.com/documentation/guides/how-to-guides/branding-your-integration/).
-As part of Codat's Link follow the "connect" button is already supported.
+As part of Codat's Link flow, the "connect" button is already supported.

 Check that you are following the [Xero app partner branding guidelines](https://developer.xero.com/static/otherfiles/xero-app-partner-brand-guidelines.pdf) and note you shouldn’t distort Xero’s logo.